 The Cleardocs DBN and DBA use a two tier distribution mechanism.

 Documents which are not updated can impose unnecessary restrictions on a company.
-For example, the sections of a Constitution which deal with the ability to declare and pay dividends are informed by section 254T of the Corporations Act 2001 (Cth).
-Section 254T was last changed on 28 June 2010 to:
+For example, the sections of a company’s constitution which deals with the ability to declare and pay dividends are informed by section 254T of the Corporations Act 2001 (Cth).
+Section 254T was last changed in 2022 to:

 The Cleardocs Constitution was updated when this change was first introduced.
-However, companies which have not updated their Constitutions since 2010 are likely to have an unnecessary restriction on the declaration of dividends in place.
+However, companies that have not updated their constitutions since 2010 may have an unnecessary restriction on the declaration of dividends in place.

 Taxpayer Alert TA 2016/12.